Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Key consequences of the new model

 This section summarises and illustrates the main consequences of the model derived in this paper.
 In particular, three key points are made, namely: (i) drum water level is proportional to steam flow out of the boiler, (ii) spatial discretisation of the risers is necessary for fast transient dynamic modelling, and (iii) the relationship between downcomer mass flow and pressure derivatives leads to a model that can describe fast transients in the drum water level responses.

 In the sequel, the simulations and data presented correspond to Boiler 1 at Proserpine Mill.
-Boiler 1 does not have a superheater.
+Boiler~1 has a maximum continuous rating (MCR) of $17.5[kg/s]$ at~$1650[kPa]$.
+Boiler~1 does not have a superheater.
 The details of the physical parameters used in the simulation are as follows:

-\begin{remark} It is very important to note that the simulation parameters have all been obtained from \emph{physical properties} of the boiler and its associated datasheets.
+\begin{remark} It is very important to note that the above parameters have all been obtained from \emph{physical properties} of the boiler and its associated datasheets.
 No estimation of parameters has been performed.
 This avoids the problem of overfitting due to the presence of many degrees of freedom~\cite{ljung2010perspectives}.\finrema \end{remark}